Adversarial Prompt Distillation for Vision-Language Models: Conclusion

 \section{Conclusion}

-In this work, we studied the problem of efficiently fine-tuning large Vision-Language Models (VLMs), such as CLIP, to improve their adversarial robustness on downstream tasks.
-To tackle this, we introduced a novel method \emph{Adversarial Prompt Distillation (APD)}, which leverages both textual and visual prompts to strengthen defense against image-modality adversarial attacks.
-APD combines adversarial prompt tuning (APT) with knowledge distillation, using a cleanly pre-trained teacher CLIP model to distill soft-label guidance into the student model.
-Our extensive experiments on multiple benchmark datasets demonstrate that APD significantly improves both natural accuracy and adversarial robustness over current state-of-the-art defense methods across various architectures.
+In this work, we studied the problem of improving the adversarial robustness of non-robust pre-trained Vision-Language Models (VLMs) like CLIP on downstream tasks.
+To address this challenge, we introduced a novel method \emph{Adversarial Prompt Distillation (APD)}, which leverages both textual and visual prompts to strengthen defense against image-modality adversarial attacks.
+Additionally, APD combines adversarial prompt tuning (APT) with knowledge distillation, using a cleanly pre-trained teacher CLIP model to distill soft-label guidance into the student model.
+Our extensive experiments on multiple benchmark datasets demonstrate that APD significantly improves both natural accuracy and adversarial robustness over current state-of-the-art defense methods across different architectures.
 Our work validates the potential of using a non-robust teacher model to improve VLM generalization and adversarial resistance.

 {

 }